dnithinraj/my-resolutions/README.md

 # my-resolutions
-Meteor and React for everyone
+Meteor and React for everyone - LevelupTuts